 The SD card stores the tracks, routes, points, settings, etc. Set and remove SD cards as shown below.
 The recommended capacity for the cards is 128 MB to 2 GB.
-The Secure Digital High Capacity (SDHC) cards can also be used, and the maximum capacity is 32 GB.
+(The Secure Digital High Capacity (SDHC) SD cards cannot be used.)